 Following on from our announcement in the last statistical bulletin, ONS has re-formatted the content and format of the Background notes; it is implemented in this edition.

-In line with the launch of the new website and changes to statistical bulletin formats, a preview of the proposed new pdf bulletin design is available at:
+In line with the launch of the new website and changes to statistical bulletin formats, a preview of the proposed new pdf bulletin design is available.
+Comments on the design and content are welcomed via the 2011 User Feedback Survey.

 Table R1 shows the revisions to the net rates of return since the last publication.
 Revisions have been made back to 2010 quarter one.
 These revisions are consistent with the data published in the latest Quarterly National Accounts Release, published 28 June 2011.